solnet-cloud/docker-kibana/README.md

 This Docker build builds on top of a Ubuntu image to provide a working Kibana instance to connect to your Elasticsearch instance.

-Under the must basic usage you will simply provide the Elasticsearch URL that the instance will be connecting to.
-It is also recommened you redirect logs to syslog (requires Docker 1.6) and use restart on-failure.
+Under the most basic usage you will simply provide the Elasticsearch URL that the instance will be connecting to.
+It is also recommended you redirect logs to syslog (requires Docker 1.6) and use restart on-failure.

     docker run -d --restart=on-failure --log-driver=syslog solnetcloud/docker-kibana:latest http://172.16.1.45:9200/